ninthwalker/saverr/README.md

 TODO

+## Screenshots

+TODO

 ## Known Issues

 1. Some plex servers will not work or may act a bit funky.
 Not much I can do about this.
 Everyones plex servers are set up a bit differently.
 Some have firewalls, special routing configuration, or nginx proxy servers in front.
-However, from my own use using mutiple plex servers, this works the majority of the time and the servers that do not work are outliers.
+However, from my experience using mutiple plex servers, this works the majority of the time and the servers that do not work are outliers.

 2. If trying to connect to a local Plex server, selecting it in the settings page may not work.
 This is because of routing/rebind protection settings at your house.
 To get around this issue, please modify the saverrSettings.xml file manually and enter in your local IPaddress:port in the server section. ie: 192.168.1.22:32400